RSNA Intracranial Aneurysm Detection AI Challenge (2025)

 Challenge timeline and recognition for top performing teams

-The competition opens in early July and will close in October 2025.
-Winners will be announced in November and the top performing teams will be recognized during RSNA 2025 (Nov.
+The competition is open and will close Oct.
+14, 2025.
+Winners will be announced in November and top performing teams will be recognized during RSNA 2025 (Nov.
 30 – Dec.
-4) at McCormick Place in Chicago.
+4), held at McCormick Place in Chicago.